 Where can I get free loops and samples?

-You can find free audio loops and samples on various websites.
+You can find free audio loops and audio samples on various websites.
 Explore the lists mentioned above for some ideas.

 Is it legal to sample music?